Tai-Pach/Tai-Pach.github.io/_posts/2018-06-15-XDA-(Exploratory Data Analysis Package for R).md

 ---

 ## "XDA"-package: EDA made easy####
 One of my current favorite packages in R is "XDA".
-This package allows you to get an initial glimpse at some the stats within your dataset.
+This package allows you to get an initial glimpse at some of the stats within your dataset.
 You can read more about it and install it [here!](https://github.com/ujjwalkarn/xda).
 In this blog, I will show you how xda works in action.

 ## Getting Started ####